How do I become an approved Responsible Beverage Server (RBS) Training Course provider in Wisconsin?

 All RBS courses are required to have content that covers the responsibilities of sellers of alcohol beverages and tobacco-related products.

 The Wisconsin Department of Health Services (DHS) must approve the tobacco seller-related content of the course.
 The Wisconsin Department of Revenue will not approve any course without DHS's approval of the tobacco seller-related content.

-Courses should also have curriculum covering the importance of responsible alcohol beverage service; the effects of alcohol beverages on the body; levels of intoxication; and techniques for controlling over-consumption.
+Courses should also have curriculum covering the importance of responsible alcohol beverage service, the effects of alcohol beverages on the body, levels of intoxication, and techniques for controlling consumption and preventing intoxication.

-Courses must have a direct link and specific reference to the False Identification / False Driver's License Checking Guide found on page 14 of Publication 302.
+Courses must have a direct link and specific reference to the Verifying Identification and Age section found on pages 12-13 of

-All courses should provide a certificate of completion to students that complete the course and earn at least 80% on the course's comprehensive exam.
-The certificate of completion must have the name of the approved provider; not the parent company or any other name.
+All courses must provide a certificate of completion to students that complete the course and earn at least 80% on the course's comprehensive exam.
+The certificate of completion must have the name of the approved provider, not the parent company or any other name.

 Students present the certificate of completion to their municipal clerks when applying for an Operator's License.
-Clerks look for the approved provider's name, clearly stated, and the statutory references above before determining if a certificate of completion is valid.
+Clerks look for the approved provider's name and the statutory references above before determining if a certificate of completion is valid.

 The passing threshold for the exam must be at least 80%.

-The purpose of the course is for each student to master all parts of the course curriculum, whether initially passing the exam or not.
-Knowing areas that the student has not mastered is a critical component.
+The purpose of the course is for each student to master all parts of the course curriculum, whether they initially pass the exam or not.
+Discovering concepts that the student has not mastered and learning that information is a critical component.
 Exam providers may choose the method by which they relay the correct information to students to minimize the risk of compromising exam integrity.
-Department of Revenue can provide feedback and suggestions for how to strengthen exam integrity while meeting this requirement.
+DOR can provide feedback and suggestions for how to strengthen exam integrity while meeting this requirement.

 Any student that earnestly participates in the online instruction and comprehends the course material should be able to pass the exam.